 If you’re a keen shopper and like to have options to choose from, distance study is for you.
 You can literally choose from programs anywhere in your city, region, and state.

 And it doesn’t stop there.
-As Lerna Australia shows, across Australia, multiple good courses are available in every subject.
+As Lerna Courses shows, across Australia, multiple good courses are available in every subject.
 You can also study with foreign universities and colleges, though you won’t be eligible for Australian Government loans and subsidies.

 Choice means you can study the specific field that you are interested in pursuing a career in.
 But, you should know, some courses are unavailable 100% online because they are very hands-on.
 These include medicine and nursing, professional engineering, and fine arts, for example.